 Rapport is getting to know someone by making a connection that's beyond the surface level.
 It's a state of understanding that you develop with another individual or group other than your own.
 Both definitions are very important to consider in business relationships as well as customer interactions.

 Rapport has to be earned and built.
 It takes time, but when you ask the right questions, a professional and profitable client relationship is made.

 Rapport-building questions connect people on a personal level.
 These questions evoke unique, memorable, and appropriate answers, kicking off a conversation.

 These are more engaging than surface-level questions that may prompt a short back-and-forth but won't lead to a meaningful connection.

 Anatomy of a Memorable Rapport-Building Question

 An effective rapport-building question meets three criteria:

 - Personalized.
-People tend to blow off questions like "What's the weather like?" or "Got any fun plans for the summer?" because these could be asked to -- and answered by -- anyone.
+People tend to blow off questions like "What's the weather like?" or "Got any fun plans for the summer?" because these could be asked to anyone.
 If you ask a highly specific question, however, you'll show you're actually interested in the answer (and by association, the customer).

 - Unique.
 Your question should be a little unexpected.
-By catching the person off-guard, you'll get a more honest answer -- and honesty breeds intimacy.
+By catching the person off-guard, you'll get a more honest answer.
+Remember: Honesty breeds intimacy.